ArthurGardon/ada_please_act/index.md

 <p style="text-align: justify;">
 	This is the subject of scientific knowledge and belief in climate change.
 While we find some climatologists like Will Steffen, the fact that we find so many Republicans is striking.
 This reflects the latent questioning about the reality of climate change within this political edge, as emphasized by the predominance of modulators such as "Would", "Question", or "Wether".
 Finally, the word "Trump" confirms this negationism, allong with the association with the openly denier Marc Morano.
 	</p>

+<h4>Representative Quote</h4>
 <p style="text-align: justify;">
 <span class="comment">"Why not?
-Less snow used to `prove' global warming.
-Snow used to be `a thing of the past' according to climate activists.
-Now more snow `proves' global warming.
+Less snow used to 'prove' global warming.
+Snow used to be 'a thing of the past' according to climate activists.
+Now more snow 'proves' global warming.
 No matter the weather, they can claim it is consistent with global warming theory."</span> - Marc Morano
 </p>